 Frederick Foswell Jr. is the son of the original Big Man, and brother of the second Big Man.
 He took over the role to gain revenge for the death of his father and sister, which, owing to J. Jonah Jameson's then-hostile attitude towards Spider-Man, he blamed on the webslinger.

 First Appearance: The Amazing Spider-Man #182 (July 1978)

-Jackson Weele is a villain who travels around through means of a giant wheel he himself created.
+Jackson Weele is a villain who travels around through means of a giant wheel he bought from the Tinkerer.
 Hence the name Big Wheel.

 - Destination Defenestration: He was thrown off a bridge by Foolkiller, seemingly killing him once more.

 - Hero with an F in Good: When he tried to make amends and help Spider-Man, he caused a lot of damage, which is why Spidey encouraged him to follow a different career path.